jkkummerfeld/slate/tutorial/label.md

 When multiple labels apply to the same item a different colour is used.

   >- Type `u` to remove both labels on this item

+For more commands please see the README.md file.
+For now, you can:

+ >- Type `q` to quit